Learn How To Decorate Your Home For The Holidays

 'Tis the season for decorating!
 Along with Halloween, this is the time of year you can really let your creative side show.
-Decorate your house not only with store-bought items, but with homemade decorations as well!
+You can decorate your house not only with store-bought items, but with homemade decorations as well.

 Decide On A Look And Feel

 Choose a classy holiday look, a funky theme, a kid-friendly atmosphere, or another style this year.
 If you have a plan in place and colors in mind before you set out shopping, you are sure to have a more cohesive and attractive holiday display (and you won't be buying extra decorations that don't fit in).
 Check out a few examples:

 - Colors: Red and green

 - Decor: Ornaments, lights, stockings, wreaths, snowflakes, poinsettia, stripes, candy canes, tinsel, garland